anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Mapper_Response.PNG)

 For example, HAL is a hypermedia type that offers hypermedia links in the response schema, so that we can make transitions through the application state by navigating hypermedia.
-However, we have to map the resource model schema to the domain model schema.
-Therefore, it is important to choose a response schema that also includes domain values, rather than just hypermedia links.
+However, when mapping the resource model schema to the domain model schema, it is important to choose a response schema that also includes domain values rather than just hypermedia links.
-We cannot map hypermedia links to a domain model object so easily.
-Many additional requests may be required; in the worst case for every resource, which may result in the n+1 problem, over- and underfetching.
+We cannot map hypermedia links to a domain model object.
+Many additional requests may be required; in the worst case for every resource, which can result in the n+1 problem or over- and underfetching.
 It thus follows, the Web API layer not only should include hypermedia links but also data.
 There are many HATEOAS implementation patterns like the **JSON API** specification, which seems to be a good solution for this problem.